it176131/it176131.github.io/_posts/2025-01-10-recent-posts-action.md

 }
 ```

+I decided that I'd like to show more than one blog post (similar to my Goodreads shelves) on my README.md, but wasn't sure how many.
+I updated my script to accept an argument allowing me to try several options.

-To update my README.md, I'd need to open it from within the script,
+To actually update my README.md, I'd need to open it from within the script,
 add my blog post, save it, then git add, commit and push the changes.
-This required some changes to my script.
+Here are my changes.
 ```diff
 -# My original main.py contents.
 +# My current main.py contents.